terra-campaigns/rhun/system.md

 | :----------------- | :---: | :---: | :-: |
 | *Attribute* points |  $1$  |  $2$  | $3$ |

-Finally, choose an *Attribute* and assign it an additional point.
+Finally, choose a Favourite *Attribute* from your *Archetype* and assign it an additional point.

 In certain conditions, you might permanently lose *Attribute* points, this is discussed in other sections.